ldeck/nix-home/README.md

 The 'default' configuration provided by this configuration is in [home.nix](home.nix) which imports all modules from [lib/defaults](lib/defaults).

-## Personalisation ##
+## Required ##

-All personalised configuration is loaded from all your `~/.me.d/*.nix` files.
-You can split out your personalised configuration in any .nix files you like in that directory.

-At a minimum you will want to configure git with your userName and userEmail.
+At a minimum you should configure git with your userName and userEmail.

 Example `~/.me.d/git.nix` module: